Affiliate links on Android Authority may earn us a commission. Learn more.

 FuboTV starts at $69.99 a month and focuses heavily on sports, so its appeal may be limited.
 In some markets, though, it offers access to Fox, ABC, CBS, and NBC affiliates, and it includes 114 overall channels in its standard US package.
 It offers 1,000 hours of cloud DVR, and you can stream on up to 10 devices at once on your home network.

 - Up to 10 live streams at once at home

-- Some markets may lack the other channels
+- Some markets may lack the local affiliates you want

 In addition to the live TV streaming services, two of the major networks, CBS and NBC, offer ways to watch live TV with their own streaming services.
 CBS network fans can sign up for Paramount Plus and its Premium subscription for $9.99 a month to access their local CBS affiliate, plus all the on-demand movies and TV shows that are featured on the service.